Essential antivirus for Windows – blocks viruses & cryptocurrency-mining malware

-Protects your digital life – on PC, Mac & mobile
+Advanced security & antivirus suite for your privacy & money – on PC, Mac & mobile

-Gives you & your family our ultimate protection – on PC, Mac & mobile
+Premium security & antivirus suite for you & your kids – on PC, Mac & mobile

 With sophisticated ransomware attacks claiming more and more victims… you need to do everything you can to make sure you don’t get caught out.